Active Sampling for the Quickest Detection of Markov Networks: Data Model and Problem Formulation

-where $C$ separates $A$ and $B$ such that every path between a node in $A$ and a node in $B$ passes through at least one node in $C$. \end{definition} One immediate result of the global Markov property is that
+where $C$ separates disjoint $A$ and $B$ such that every path between a node in $A$ and a node in $B$ passes through at least one node in $C$.
+One immediate result of the global Markov property is the pair-wise Markov property, i.e.,